-Let’s take a look at some examples
+Let’s take a look at the future of supermarkets

 Tesco partnered with Engine Creative to launch an app called Tesco Discover.
 The goal of this app was to raise brand engagement with shoppers through their smartphones, encouraging them to ‘discover more’.

-Shoppers can scan product labels, magazines and in-store POS and find out more about the products, interact with editorial content and in-store experiences.
+Shoppers can scan product labels, magazines, and in-store POS and find out more about the products, interact with editorial content and in-store experiences.